-Advertisements not exceeding 16 lines inserted or one dollar the first time, and fifty cents each nbsequent time.
-For insertions at intervals of two weeks 75 cents after the first, and a dollar advertisement will be inserted, and charged til rdered out.
+Advertisements not exceeding 16 lines inserted or one dollar the first time, and fifty cents each ubsequent time.
+For insertions at intervals of advertisement will be inserted, and charged til erdered out.

-The postage must be paid on lettersto the ditor on the business of the office.
+The postage must be paid on lettersto the editor on the business of the office.